-This article covers how to point SFTP users to a specific Cloud Storage location.
+This article covers how to point SFTP users to a specific Cloud Storage location, such as the storage locations mentioned above.

 This is useful if you want to override the default folder structure that SFTP Gateway creates (e.g.